SuffolkLITLab/legal-tech-class/docs/classes/smart-machines/2023-smart-machines.md

 * What is "unauthorized practice of law"
 * Are legal apps performing "law" or "literature"?
 * What happens if only lawyers can help people with law?

-* Guest Colin Levy will join for the second hour
+Second half of class: guest Colin Levy will join us

 #### Class 13: April 25 **Final project presentations**